jychstar/interband_cascade_laser/README.md

-This repo stores my dissertation, cv and relevant research materials.
+This repo stores my dissertation on IC lasers, cv and relevant research materials.
 My peer-reviewed papers can be found in [Google Scholar](https://scholar.google.com/citations?user=bRYWd5AAAAAJ&hl=en).

-In my previous life, I was a laser scientist.
-Now I've been repurposed as a data scientist or machine learning engineer.
+Although I am not active in laser research, I still keep my pure interest in physics and algorithms.